epfl-ada/ada-2021-project-aibohphobia/README.md

 - Remove "None" speakers
 - Remove speakers with a probability inferior to a certain threshold (50%)
 - Make sure quotes are non empty

-- Change QID's to labels for eg. "Q31"-->"Belgium"
+**Additional data extraction**

+Using the URL and data from Wikidata provided, we obtain further information:
 - Tags are added if the url contains specific mentions of a topic from a predefined list (e.g.: sports, business, music...)

-**Extraction of information from journals:**
 - Using the URL's from QuoteBank, we extract features such as the country of origin from the newspaper using WikiData API
+- Change QID's to labels for eg. "Q31"-->"Belgium"
+- Using the QID, the speaker's nationality, date of birth and gender are found
+- The age (for the speakers still alive today) is calculated at the moment of the quote.

 **Initial analysis of data**